 I have been Bible journaling, which consists of copying Scripture into a journal everyday.
 This has been such a tremendous help to me.
 Not only am I starting my day with Scripture, but I find myself thinking on it more than if I just read it.
 I have also developed the habit of reading back through my journal and meditating on the verses once again.
 Simply writing Scripture is a very effective way of “binding His Words on our hands.”
+Click here to see the journal I use.
 Now, let’s talk about a few ways to write Scripture on the doorposts of our house.

 Use a bookmark

 A mezuzah is a small box containing Scripture inside.
 It is usually hung on the doorframe of a Jewish or Torah observant home.
 It is a great way to identify yourself as a Torah believer, but it doesn’t do a great job at reminding you of Scripture as you walk through the door.
 My mother came up with a simple and effective way to post Scripture on the doorpost.
 She gave me a laminated bookmark with the Ten commandments written on it.
 It has hung outside my front door for several years now.

 Make a sign